• Skip to primary navigation

 Instructions

-• Add the cleaned beef to a medium or zip lock bag then add the soy sauce, chopped onions, chopped garlic, scotch bonnet, salt, black pepper, paprika, thyme, onion granules and garlic granules.
-Mix all the ingredients into the meat then place in the fridge for a minimum of 1 hour, preferably overnight.
+• Add the cleaned beef to a bowl then season with salt, black pepper, paprika, thyme if using dried, onion granules and garlic granules.
+Mix the seasonings into the meat.
+Add and mix in the chopped onions, chopped garlic, scotch bonnet and soy sauce.
+Cover the bowl then place in the fridge for a minimum of 2 hour, preferably overnight.

-• Mix in the tomato ketchup then dissolve the beef stock cube in the hot water and pour onto the meat.
+• Mix in the tomato ketchup then pour in the beef stock.
 Reduce the heat to low, cover the pot with its lid and allow the beef to cook for around 4 hours.
 You may need to top up the water occasionally if the water dries out too fast.
 After 4 hours, add in the carrots and cook for a further 25 minutes or until the carrots are cooked.
 Allow to cool for 5 minutes before serving with some rice or potatoes.

 Reader Interactions